(A) Terms defined in this rule are intended to be used only within this chapter of the Administrative Code.

 (19) "Direct scattered radiation," means scattered radiation which has been deviated once in direction only by materials irradiated by the useful beam.

 (20) "Enclosed system" means industrial radiation-generating equipment operated in an enclosure or cabinet and may include, but is not limited to, cabinet radiography, irradiation devices, and other equipment.

-(21) "Executive administration" means individuals employed at the highest levels of a hospital's administration and having the authority to expend capital funds, approve personnel actions, and implement changes to hospital policy and procedure.
-Executive administration includes the president, chief executive officer, vice president, chief financial officer, and administrative director of hospital services.
-Executive administration does not include department heads and managers.
+(21) "Executive administration" means individuals employed in the hospital's administration and having the authority to expend capital funds, approve personnel actions, and implement changes to hospital policy and procedure.

 (22) "Filter" means material placed in the useful beam to preferentially attenuate selected radiations.

 (23) "Fluoroscopic irradiation time" means the cumulative duration of x-ray tube activation in any fluoroscopic mode of operation.

 (24) "Half-value layer (HVL)" means the thickness of specified material which attenuates the beam of radiation to an extent such that the AKR is reduced by one-half of its original value.

 (25) "Hand-held radiation-generating equipment" means x-ray equipment that is specifically designed to be held in the hand during operation.